ajitrajasekharan/simple_tense_detector/README.md

 # Installation.

-1) Install the POS server as per instructions in the URL below and test the server first https://github.com/ajitrajasekharan/JPTDP_wrapper.git
+**Step 1)** Install the POS server as per instructions in the URL below and test the server first https://github.com/ajitrajasekharan/JPTDP_wrapper.git

 After this step a server should be running on port 8028.
 The step below expects that.
-If running the server on  a different port, change the port in the  File: tense_detector.py
+If running the server on  a different port, specify a different port to the command open in step 2 below. *python tense_detector.py --help for the options*

-Step 1 requires python 2.7
+*Step 1 requires python 2.7*

-2) python tense_detector.py test.txt
+**Step 2)** python tense_detector.py

-Step 2 requires python 3+

-# Test install

-*python tense_detector.py*

 ```
 VERB DEPTH SCORE[0-1]|tense type - undecided,present,past|confidence [0-1]|sentence